FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 The implementation considered the dataset mentioned above.
 The dataset contains three different types of wheat seeds,
 described by seven features.
 The goal is thus to  train a model for classification.
 The dataset is not 'big', it contains
 70 samples for each category.
-It should be suitable for Bayesian classifier, while a ANN network would require more training data.
+It should be suitable for Bayesian classifier, while a complex model such ANN network would
+require more training data.

 After normalization of data, it was necessary to carry out a feature extraction process.
 This is required in order to select the
 most suitable features for the model.
 Indeed, as you can see below, some feature cannot be separated with hyperplanes.